valadorinc/dev/README.md

 Valador chose Jenkins for our CI tool deployed on the EC2 servers which was linked to our git repository on GitHub for automatic builds when code was checked into the master branch.

 g. set up or used configuration management
 Valador chose git as our configuration management tool.
 We made use of GitHub for the origin repository and managed branches through pull requests.
-ADD TP SCREENSHOTS.

 h. set up or used continuous monitoring
-Valador used Nagios for continuous monitoring of the website, services, and database.
+Valador deployed the prototype on Amazon AWS platform which is fully FedRAMP certified.
+Tools like CoudWatch provide continuous monitoring of logs and metrics collection which work in concert with application frameworks to provide alarm thresholds and alerts.

-i. deploy their software in a container (i.e., utilized operating-system-level virtualization) The application is deployed as an OVF template which is playable in any number of virtual appliance players such as VMWare, VirtualBox or MS Hyper-v.
+i. deploy their software in a container (i.e., utilized operating-system-level virtualization) The application is deployed as a Docker image.
+Valador uploaded versions to Dockerhub.
+Unfortunately the site was experiencing problems so we have placed the image here.

 j. used an interactive approach, where feedback informed subsequent work or versions of the prototype Valador followed our development approach which is based on the Agile Scrum methodology.
 This method promotes disciplined project management practices that encourage frequent inspection of the product, involvement of stakeholders/people, and flexible adaptation of the requirements.
 Teamwork, self-organization, and accountability are encouraged to allow for rapid delivery of high-quality software and a business approach that aligns development with customer/user needs.
 Valador followed the project kick-of meeting with a user focus group to help understand what people need, that the preliminary design concepts were simple and intuitive, and that the requirements being developed addressed the whole experience, from start to finish.
 Customer-driven, or in this case user-driven feedback based on focus groups, prioritized requirements are broken down into tasks for short development sprints that result in reviewable, potentially shippable product increments.